-On December 4th, the Michigan State Legislature passed Senate Bills 511 and 512, which together create the Michigan first-time homebuyer savings program.
-The bills were sent to Governor Rick Snyder for final approval.
+On December 21st, Governor Rick Snyder vetoed Senate Bills 511 and 512, which together create the Michigan first-time homebuyer savings program.
+The bills were remanded to the House and Senate for further consideration.
+The bills have been tabled for the time being, pending future legislative action.

-If signed, the bill could go into effect Jan.
-1, 2019.
+If the legislature overrides the executive veto, the bill could go into effect later in 2019.
 Michigan residents will then be able to claim "first-time homebuyer savings accounts" on their state tax returns.
 These are savings accounts which allow for tax-deductible contributions and withdrawals meant for the purchase of a new home.

 Sens.
 Peter MacGregor, R-Rockford, and Ken Horn, R-Frankenmuth, first introduced this measure in July 2017.
 Since then, the bill has undergone review from the Michigan Legislative Committee on Finance as well as the Committees of the Whole and the Committee on Tax Policy, with favorable reports from each.